 A single faculty member may indicate an interest in a topic or in teaching in one of the Humanistic Studies sequence courses listed above.
 In the case of a potential proposal, the Humanities Council will work with partners on campus to identify faculty interested in collaboration.

 When applying as a team, faculty must be based in more than one department or discipline.
 A minimum of one proposing member must be home-based in a humanities department or in a humanities-related social science (e.g., history, cultural anthropology, political theory).
 Any exceptional proposals should consult with the Council before submission.

 For innovative courses that are not eligible for these course preparation grants, Magic Grants may nonetheless support a range of course-related activities, including class trips, break trips, guest speakers, and international components.
 See “Innovation Grants.”

 How to Apply

-Interested colleagues are encouraged to email Kathleen Crown, Executive Director, with a one-page course proposal or to request for more information.
+Interested colleagues are encouraged to email Kathleen Crown, Executive Director, with the following information:

 There are two avenues for applying:

 - Two or more faculty members with primary appointments in different unites may apply as a team by submitting a one-page proposal.